This baked eggplant Parmesan recipe will become one of your family favorites! Crispy eggplant is layered with herbs, tomato sauce, and cheese.

 My Eggplant Parmesan Recipe

-Just like my mom, I make my own marinara sauce by simmering crushed tomatoes over my Wolf cooktop for about 20 minutes.
+Just like my mom, I make my own marinara sauce by simmering crushed tomatoes for about 20 minutes.
 Then, for fresh, herbaceous flavor, I add generous pinches of oregano and thyme to the eggplant’s Parmesan and panko coating.
 Instead of frying the breaded eggplant slices, I bake them until nicely crisp and golden brown.
 Finally, I layer them with the homemade marinara sauce and slices of fresh mozzarella.
 And of course, I can’t resist topping the whole thing with big leaves of basil from our garden once it’s out of the oven!

 How to Make Eggplant Parmesan